Vedanti-16/Art-Gallery/README.md

 # Art-Gallery
-This is a Art Gallery which includes artworks of great artists.
+This is an Art Gallery that includes artworks of great artists.